joshtopher/Table_Tracker/README.md

-#dndhelper
+#Table_Tracker (work in progress)

-A web app that helps people keep track of stats for DnD and other tabletop games(work in progress) Uses firebase to store data, and flask to run app.
+A web app that helps people keep track of stats for tabletop games Uses firebase to store data, and flask to run app.

 Progress Log: